We're giving you the chance to win back the value of your meal - every time you dine this month!

 Quality Wines, Farringdon

-What: Quality Chop House has been a consistent high performer in London for years, so this wine bar offshoot was always bound to happen.
-Quality Wines does everything the Chop House does, and just as well - the wines are first-rate and the food is truly special, even for London standards.
+What: Quality Chop House had been a consistent high performer in London for years, so this wine bar offshoot was always bound to happen.
+Quality Wines does everything the Chop House does, and just as well - the wines are first-rate, and the food is truly special, even for London standards.
 Chef Nick Bramham manages to turn out clever riffs on Mediterranean classics on an oft-changing menu, but everything hits the mark.
 When a wine bar serves food this good, where does the line between restaurant and wine bar truly lie?

 Where: 88 Farringdon Road, EC1R 3EA